 What is DFARS 7020:

-DFARS 7020 is one of three new clauses, including 7019 and 7021, that extends the original DFARS 252.204-7012 clause requiring every organization in the DiB to be compliant with NIST 800-171.
-DFARS 7020 states organizations, “shall provide access to its facilities, systems, and personnel necessary for the Government to conduct a Medium or High NIST SP 800-171 DoD Assessment”.
+DFARS 7020 is one of three new clauses, including 7019 and 7021, that extends the original DFARS 252.204-7012 clause requiring every organization in the DIB to be compliant with NIST 800-171.
+DFARS 7020 states that contractors must provide access to its facilities, personnel and systems to the Government whenever the Department of Defense (DoD) is conducting or renewing a Medium or High Assessment.

 This flowdown to subcontractors is a common theme seen throughout DoD compliance requirements such as CMMC, DFARS 7012, and DFARS 7021.
-The reason the DoD is putting a heavy emphasis on securing the entire supply chain is because of the increase in supply chain attacks in the United States.
+The reason the Secretary of Defense is putting a heavy emphasis on securing the entire supply chain is because of the increase in supply chain attacks in the United States.

 A supply chain attack is where a threat actor targets a smaller company, who presumably doesn’t have adequate security that a larger company has, in order to have easier access to their main target.
 The threat actor will gain access to the smaller company, who provides goods and services or raw materials, in order to plant malicious code or steal source code from their main target.
 Global supply chains have been disrupted due to these kinds of attacks.